ilan-pinto/ocm-vscode-extension/.github/CONTRIBUTING.md

 - `npm run clean-test-ws` will clean all content from the testing folder (test-workspace) excluding _.gitkeep_.
 - `npm run clean:all` will execute the above three clean scripts.
 - `npm run vsce:package` will build the VSIX package.

+### Coding Guidelines

+For maintainability, readability, and testing purposes, as well as for the overall robustness of this project, we separate the various _vscode_ integrations from their underlying implementations.</br>

+For example, at the time of writing this, _vscode_ integrations reside in the [commands package][17] and the underlying implementations reside in the [utils package][18].</br>
+Take the layout of the package with a pinch of salt, but also take the following couple of rules of thumb under consideration while contributing code:

+- The _vscode_ integration part should be as small as possible, and functions should be perceived as wrappers for the underlying implementations.
+- The underlying implementations should be completely decoupled from _vscode_'s API.

+In regards to testing,</br>
+_vscode_'s integration should be tested within the context of [integration tests][12],</br>
+the underlying implementations can, and probably should be tested within the context of [unit tests][11].

+As for commits and pull requests, we prefer [conventional commit messages][4], but we do not enforce it yet.
+Please be as informative as possible when opening pull requests.

 ### Launch Configurations